-We strongly recommend arriving in Saumlaki the day before embarkation and arranging a hotel for the night.
-(Please refer to domestic flight information below).
+\We strongly recommend making arrangements to arrive in Kaimana the day before embarkation and arranging a hotel for the night.

-For your convenience, a free transfer will be provided to Saumlaki Harbour from your hotel, or the airport on embarkation day and from Kaimana Harbour to Kaimana Airport or local hotel on the day of disembarkation.
+For your convenience, a free transfer will be provided from your hotel in Kaimana, or Kaimana Airport, to the harbour on embarkation day, and from Jembatan Amerika Negeri Laha to Ambon Airport or hotels in the Laha area on the day of disembarkation.